taylormitchell/mono/README.md

 Cons:
 - There are a lot more duplicate names in the workspace than would usually be the case, so jumping to files with cmd+p requires more specificity.
 - Developing the rest api which reads, writes, and commits to the same repo the code lives was a pain.
 Easy to shoot myself in the foot.
 - As a note-taking app, it's user interface isn't nearly as nice as apps like Notion or Obsidian.

-It's a bit of an experiment in mono-repo maximalism.
-What if I put *all* my personal stuff in a single repo?
-It would get absurdly large if I included all images and videos, but a lot of my digital life exists in the form of text, so it might be reasonable for that.

-It's also an experiment in workspace maximalism.
-I always have the entire repo open in cursor, so I have quick access to all my projects and even notes.
-This has some pros and cons so far.
-It's nice to be able to quickly jump between projects and notes.
-I use cursor to write a lot of code these days, and it's nice to be able to say to it e.g. "Create a component which interfaces with the @api.
-See @other-project for reference".
-A downside is that the top result of a cmd+p search isn't always the file I want.
-Usually you'd only have one README.md or tsconfig.json in a workspace, but now there are lots, so I've needed to teach my fingers to be more specific e.g. type "log README" to jump to the logging repo README.
+I'm also used to having a separation between my code and notes and tabbing between them, so it takes a bit of getting used to to have them mixed together.

 ## Dev ops